ShafiqIslam/cz-convention/README.md

 # Install this adapter

-1. Download and extract/clone this repo
+1. Download and extract/clone this repo.
-2. cd into the folder
+2. cd into the folder.
-3. run `npm install
+3. Run `npm install`.

 # Use this adapter